rfshelley/Documentation/device-type-developers-guide/definition-metadata.rst

 **attribute(String attributeName, String attributeType, List possibleValues = null)**

 *attributeName*
-    Name of the attribute
+    Name of the attribute.

 *attributeType*
     Type of the attribute.
-Available types are "string", "number", and "enum"
+Available types are "string", "number", and "enum".

 *possibleValues*
     Optional.
 The possible values for this attribute.
 Only valid with the "enum" attributeType.